nhartland/forma/README.md

 To more complication operations such as sub-pattern finding by flood-filling, Voronoi tessellation of patterns, hull finding or Binary Space Partitioning.
-All operations being defined on various choices of 2D neighbourhoods (e.g Moore, Von Neumann).
+All operations being defined on various choices of 2D neighbourhoods.

 Requirements
 ------------